 - Make an egg wash with the egg yolk and a little water, and using a pastry brush, brush all over the top.

-- Mix the icing sugar with some water to make a liquid sugar syrup and spread it over the galette’s top.
+- Mix the icing sugar with water to make a liquid sugar syrup and spread it over the galette's top.

 - Cook the galette for 5 minutes at 200 degrees C to allow the sugar to cook slightly and create a shiny effect.
 Take it out of the oven.